OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Problem01-CompetencySpecificationProcess.md

   - Assesses the ability to **translate real-world system constraints into automata models** using states and transitions.
   - Ensures that students can effectively **apply computational modeling techniques** to solve vending machine transaction issues.

-- **Requirements Analysis – Understand**
+- **Requirements Analysis – Apply**
-  - Evaluates the student's proficiency in **interpreting system constraints and user requirements**.
+  - Evaluates the student's ability to interpret and translate system constraints and user requirements into formal specifications.
-  - Ensures comprehension of **functional and non-functional system requirements** before implementation.
+  - Assesses the capacity to apply structured analysis techniques in identifying functional and non-functional requirements.
-  - Assesses the ability to **logically structure and organize** requirements for a formal computational model.
+  - Ensures students can logically organize and integrate requirements into a coherent computational model.